crew-sherlock/Experiment1/CONTRIBUTING.md

 # Contributing to AI Generation Accelerator

 Thank you for your interest in contributing to the AI Generation Accelerator (AIGA).
-We welcome contributions from the community across GSK.
+We welcome contributions from the community.

 ## How to Contribute

 To contribute to the AIGA, please follow the steps below: